 - What is managed WordPress hosting?

 - The basic differences in the NameCheap shared hosting features and Easywp features.

 NameCheap WordPress Hosting

 So, I moved CyberNaira (this very blog) from WhoGohost web host to NameCheap shared hosting server way back in 2015.
 And it remains so until the middle of 2016, that I decided to switch back to WhoGohost for some personal reasons not related to the quality of hosting services.

-But it wasn’t long that I’d to migrate the blog back to NameCheap shared hosting in the same year.
-And since then, till the month of April 2020, the blog is hosted on a shared NameCheap hosting server.
+But it wasn’t long before I’d migrate the blog back to NameCheap shared hosting in the same year.
+And since then, till April 2020, the blog is hosted on a shared NameCheap hosting server.